-If you have commenced bankruptcy or consumer proposal proceedings, you are required to complete the Insolvency Counselling Program, including the online self-learning modules.
+If you have commenced bankruptcy or consumer proposal proceedings, you are required to complete the in-person insolvency counselling sessions.
 These online modules help prepare you for the two in-person counselling sessions that you will attend with an LIT or their registered counsellor.

 Consumer protection in the Insolvency Counselling Program